-Consider ways a student may be able to self-monitor their progress and develop some self- awareness and motivation.
-For examples; an interval timer may be used to remind students at regular times to be on task, or a checklist for the student to record their own progress.
+Consider ways a student may be able to define and measure appropriate behaviour, self-monitor their progress to develop self- awareness and motivation.
+For examples, an interval timer may be used to remind students at regular times to be on task, or a checklist provided for the student to record their own progress.